The Best Hiking Shoes for Women Review

 Merrell Moab 2 Ventilator - Women's

 The Merrell Moab 2 Ventilators have been around for as long as we can remember, and for good reason.
 These hiking shoes are lightweight and comfortable, with great traction for all kinds of terrain.
 Best of all, they retail for only $100, and even though they were the least expensive pair in our review, they performed better than some models that were twice the price.
 They are mesh lined for optimal breathability, but their water resistance is limited, so if you live in a wet climate, it is available in a waterproof version, the Merrell Moab 2 Waterproof - Women's.
+If a boot is more your style, this model is also available as the Moab 2 Ventilator Mid for $110.

 Read full review: Merrell Moab 2 Ventilator - Women's